mbennedsen/Stat-RCM/README.md

 The ‘main.m’ script may be run using different data (e.g. updated data over a longer sample period), but the estimation procedures, especially bootstrapping standard errors, can be time-consuming.
 If bootstrap standard errors are required, it is recommended to parallelize the bootstrap script “bootstrap_stderrs_sqrtlog.m” using a parfor-loop.

 The ‘projections.m’ script may be run to produce projections using the estimated Stat-RCM model and a future SSP scenario.
-Other scenarios may be considered by altering the code slightly.
+Other scenarios may be considered by altering the code accordingly.